damianStrojek/simple-tester/README.md

 Simple tester made from the source code of @Lemm.

 # Database
-In order for it to work you need to provide a "baza.txt" ANSII encoded file.
+In order for it to work you need to provide a "baza.txt" ANSI encoded file.
 The questions look like this:
 ```c#
 <number of question>.<question>